josiahhugo/IoT-Replication/Notes.md

     5) N-Gram Vectorization:
-        = CountVectorizer to convert opcode sequences into numerical vectors = N-gram range (1, 2) --> captures individual opcodes (1-grams) and pairs of opcodes (2-grams) = max_features=10000 --> restricts to the 10,000 mostt frequent opcode patters to avoid memory issues = 5000 for fast testing | 10000 for balance | 50000 if your machine is strong
+        = CountVectorizer to convert opcode sequences into numerical vectors = N-gram range (1, 2) --> captures individual opcodes (1-grams) and pairs of opcodes (2-grams) = max_features=10000 --> restricts to the 10,000 most frequent opcode patters to avoid memory issues = 5000 for fast testing | 10000 for balance | 50000 if your machine is strong
         = Output: 1207x1000 matrix (x) where:
             = rows is samples